It may have been manna from heaven for an 11 year horror fan but it didn’t always live up to the hype.

 Another Ollie Reed film shown in the DWA series was Paranoiac where he played a young spoiled drunk whose supposedly dead brother turns up just as he was about to inherit the family fortune.
 More of a psychological thriller than a horror film but a story with a twist which not only kept you interested but featured an excellent performance by Reed.
 I’ve always been a fan of Ollie Reed as an actor as he always brought a certain gravitas and presence to any film he appeared in, irrespective of the quality of the production.
 In the excellent biography ‘What Fresh Lunacy Is This?‘ by Robert Sellers, the story is told of how a friend of Reed’s bet him that he couldn’t drink 100 pints of beer in a day.
 Reed not only won the bet but did a handstand in the middle of the pub just to underline the achievement.
 Although his behaviour rubbed many of his co-stars up the wrong way, not one of them criticised his acting ability or his reliability on set.
 He always turned up on time and delivered his lines perfectly.

 It’s fair to say STV began to struggle to find suitable films for Don’t Watch Alone after a couple of years given the wafer-thin budget available to them and many of the later films were more thriller than horror.
-But for a brief time in the early 70s late Friday nights was horror central.
+Eventually DWA was replaced with a more conventional film series, but for a brief time in the early 70s late Friday nights was horror central.
 And although few films lived up to the hype it was a great introduction to a range of films which otherwise would not have been available to very young film fans.